contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 $ contiv-compose up -d
 ```

-The new composition runs in the `test` network as specified in the config file.
+The new composition runs in the `test` network as specified in the config file, while
+policies are instantiated between the containers in test network

 4\.
 Verify the policy between the containers as before:

 ```
-$ docker exec -it example_web_3 /bin/bash
+$ docker exec -it example_web_1 /bin/bash
 < ** inside container ** >
 $ nc -zvw 1 example-redis 6375-6380
 example_redis.test.default [10.11.1.21] 6380 (?) : Connection timed out